quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.md

 Rather than waiting for this experiment to complete, instead we can interrupt any {class}`.MeasurementControl` loop using the standard interrupt signal.
 In a terminal environment this is usually achieved with a `ctrl` + `c` press on the keyboard or equivalent, whilst in a Jupyter environment interrupting the kernel (stop button) will cause the same result.

-When the {class}`.MeasurementControl` is interrupted, it will wait to obtain the results of current iteration (or batch) and perform a final save of the data it has gathered, call the `finish()` method on Settables & Gettables (if it exists) and return the partially completed dataset.
+When the {class}`.MeasurementControl` is interrupted, it will wait to obtain the results of the current iteration (or batch) and perform a final save of the data it has gathered, calling the `finish()` method on Settables & Gettables (if it exists) and return the partially completed dataset.

 ```{note}
 The exact means of triggering an interrupt will differ depending on your platform and environment; the important part is to cause a `KeyboardInterrupt` exception to be raised in the Python process.
 ```

 In case the current iteration is taking too long to complete (e.g. instruments not responding), you may force the execution of any python code to stop by signaling the same interrupt 5 times (e.g. pressing 5 times `ctrl` + `c`).
-Mind that performing this too fast might result in the `KeyboardInterrupt` not being properly handled and corrupt the dataset!
+Mind that performing this too fast might result in the `KeyboardInterrupt` not being properly handled and corrupting the dataset!

 ```{code-cell} ipython3
 ---